 You might notice that the Bowflex PR1000 looks much like the Blaze above, and you are right.
-That said, there are two main differences between the two, the price and the options.
+They have two main differences: the price tag and the other options.

 5. Bowflex Revolution Home Gym

-The new system, called Spiraflex Technology, eliminates the power rod resistance instead of inertia-based cable resistance.
+The new system, called Spiraflex Technology, eliminates rod resistance instead of inertia-based cable resistance.